sharq-labs/True-Server/mid-high-server-infrastructure-proposal.md

 ---

 ## Key Benefits
-- Designed for multiple Laravel applications
+- Designed to host multiple Laravel applications
-- High Availability via Load Balancer
+- High availability using Load Balancer
 - Improved fault tolerance with 3 Application Servers
-- Dedicated Database Server for performance & security
+- Dedicated Database Server for performance and security
-- Automated Daily Backups
+- Automated daily backups
-- Centralized deployment using Laravel Forge
+- Centralized deployment and management via Laravel Forge

 ---

 ## Notes
 - All prices are in USD
-- One IPv4 address is assigned to each server
+- One Primary IPv4 address is assigned to each server
-- Architecture can be scaled horizontally by adding more Application Servers
+- Infrastructure can be scaled horizontally by adding more Application Servers